Join for FREE

 Hunts harrier-like low over the ground with frequent interludes of hovering.
 Glides with wings markedly angled at carpal joint.

-Nests on cliff ledges, trees, or even on the ground in high tundra.
+Nests on cliff ledges, trees, or on the ground in high tundra.
 Two to seven eggs are laid, incubation lasts 28-31 days and after a further 39-45 days, the young fledge.

 Quite loud cat-like mee-oo.